The Importance of Handling DSARs Correctly

 A DSAR allows individuals to exercise one of their fundamental data protection rights - the right to access their personal information.
 It empowers them to understand how their data is being processed and make any necessary corrections or updates.

-When an individual submits a DSAR, they are essentially requesting that the organization provides them with a comprehensive overview of the personal data that is being held about them.
-This includes information such as their name, contact details, financial records, and any other data that may be relevant to their relationship with the organization.
+When an individual submits a DSAR, they are essentially requesting that the organisation provide them with a comprehensive overview of the personal data that is being held about them.
+This includes information such as their name, contact details, financial records, and any other data that may be relevant to their relationship with the organisation.

 Furthermore, a DSAR also enables individuals to gain insights into the purposes for which their data is being processed, the categories of recipients with whom their data is shared, and the length of time their data will be retained.